APatelUIUC/MobilePenroseTiler/README.md

 ## Notes

-- For large subdivision counts (9–10) on lower-powered devices, expect rendering to take a second or two.
-The UI surfaces render time so you can tune settings before exporting.
+- Penrose subdivisions beyond 9–10 may take longer on low-powered devices; the render time indicator lets you tune settings before exporting.
 - PNG export uses the configured resolution, so you can generate high-DPI assets (up to 4096×4096 by default).
+- Triangular, square, and hex tilings include density and orientation controls so you can chase patterns like isohedral diamonds or honeycomb alternation.
 - If you prefer the original CLI workflow, run `python3 penrose.py` and follow the prompts.